open-contracting/bi.open-contracting.org/powerbi/README.md

 Follow these instructions to deploy [Kingfisher Collect](https://kingfisher-collect.readthedocs.io/en/latest/) and [Cardinal](https://cardinal.readthedocs.io/en/latest/) using Docker.

-The `Makefile` makes this easy to setup.
-You can configure it by changing the variables in `config.mk`.
+The <Makefile> makes this easy to setup.
+You can configure it by changing the settings in the <config.mk> file.

 All commands assume that the current directory is the "working directory" for the project.

-You should create an operating system user with read, write and execute permissions to the working directory (`chmod 700`, at least).
-For simplicity, you can:
+You must choose an operating system user with read, write and execute permissions to the working directory (`chmod 700`, at least).
+For simplicity, you p:

-- Name the operating system user the same as the database user (`DATABASE_USER` configuration)
+- Name the operating system user the same as the database user (`DATABASE_USER` setting)
-- Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` configuration)
+- Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` setting)
 - Make the working directory readable and executable by others (`chmod 755`)

 ## Tips